lianulloa/vuex-module-maker/README.md

 ## Dependencies

-- [vuex-cache](https://github.com/superwf/vuex-cache) It MUST be installed be consumer in order to cache actions
+- [vuex-cache](https://github.com/superwf/vuex-cache) It MUST be installed by consumer in order to cache actions